chef/chef-oss-practices/github_labels.md

  - `Not Reproducible` Indicates an issue can not be reproduced as described.
  - `Support` Indicates an issue that is a support question and will be redirected to other mediums.
  - `Declined` Indicates an issue that can not or will not be resolved.
- - `Feature Request` Indicats an issue requesting new functionality.
+ - `Feature Request` Indicates an issue requesting new functionality.

 ## Type